+The Group assesses on a forward looking basis the expected credit losses (ECL) associated with its advances and financing.
 The ECL is measured on either a 12-month or Lifetime basis depending on whether a significant increase in credit risk has occurred since initial recognition or whether an asset is considered to be credit-impaired.
 The 12-month or lifetime ECL reflects multiple forward-looking scenarios and is weighted based on the probability of occurrence for each scenario.
 The ECL can be assessed and measured either on collective or individual basis.